Amlan66/WebpageSearchRAGPlugin/README.md

 # Install all dependencies using UV (reads from pyproject.toml)
 uv sync

-# Optional: Install Ollama and pull embedding model for local embeddings
+# Install Ollama and pull embedding model for search query embeddings
 # Download from https://ollama.ai
 ollama pull nomic-embed-text
 ```